HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 * Pre-label Smith-Root bags with sample number and with the cast number, location, date, etc.
 * Make a small boat of folded aluminum foil on which to rest your clean tubing if needed (if re-using the same tubing for multiple samples).

-**Field Notebook:**
+**Field Sampling Records:**

-When eDNA sampling in the field, there should be a corresponding field notebook.
-On larger cruises where CTD logs are kept after each cast, record the sample # in the logs in the corresponding Niskin row.
-Then, in the field notebook, record the date, sample #, depth, and cast # in the field notebook.
-Any other associated notes should also be recorded here, such as filtering issues, time before filtering (if longer than ~1 hour), etc.
+When eDNA sampling in the field, there should be a corresponding record sheet or field notebook.
+On larger cruises where cruise CTD logs are kept after each cast, record the sample # in the logs in the corresponding Niskin row.
+Record additional information like the date, sample #, sample depth, cast #, filtering issues, etc., in your own records sheet or notebook.

-On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the field note.
+On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the record sheet.
 Record the date, sample #, site name, lat/long, cast #, depth, and any other associated notes (e.g., filtering issues, sampling device, cast deployment time).

 ### Sampling
 This protocol is designed for samples collected with a Niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the Niskin bottle).
 For our samples, Niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the Niskin sampling rosette).

 Fill a 1 L Nalgene bottle with 1 L of sample water.
 It is important to do this before the sample water has sat on the deck in the sun.
-After collecting, if you don’t have time to filter, label, and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
+After collecting, if you don’t have time to filter, label and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
 Note the length of time a water sample sits in the fridge in the field notebook.

 ### Filtration

-This protocol is designed for samples collected with a Smith-Root filter directly from a body of water or 1L bottle of sample water.
+This protocol is designed for samples collected with a Smith-Root filter directly from a body of water or 1 L bottle of sample water.
 Sample water is drawn through the “straw” + filter cartridge via clear tubing attached to the outlet (yellow) side and run through the peristaltic pump.
 The straw is attached to the Smith-Root filter inlet (rubbery white end) and then submerged in the sample water.
 The filter housing itself should not be submerged.
 Sample water is then pumped through the filter.
 With this method, the same tubing can be used for all samples taken from a single site (i.e. at different depths) but should not be re-used between sites without sterilization.

-**Note: The standard protocol is for filtering directly from a 1L Nalgene bottle.
+**Note: The standard protocol is for filtering directly from a 1 L Nalgene bottle.
 This protocol can be used to filter from a clean bucket or bin.
 If filtering inline from a carboy or Niskin bottle directly, the eDNA Pre-Filter Adapter will need to be purchased from Smith-Root to adapt from the Smith-Root inlet to 1/4" inner diameter tubing.**

 1. Remove a sterile peristaltic tube from the sterile bucket and insert it into the slot in the pump.
-Place one end in a bucket/sink/other catchment, and insert a barbed adapter into the other end.
+Place one end in a catchment container, and insert a barbed adapter into the other end.
 During this process, keep the tubing on the adapter side off the counter to avoid contamination (i.e., use an aluminum foil boat).
 2. Remove a clear tube from the sterile bucket and attach to the barbed adapter, taking care to keep the clean end of the tubing sterile.
 3. Remove a Smith-Root filter and inlet prefilter straw (included in bag) from the packaging - avoid touching the inlet or outlet and keep the straw clean.
 Attach Smith-Root to sterile clear tubing via the barbed end of the Smith-Root outlet (yellow) filter housing.
 Save the packaging bag as you will place the Smith-Root filter back into it after sampling for storage.
 4. Attach the prefilter straw to the inlet (white) end of the Smith-Root filter housing.
 If you are running the filter inline, you will attach the pre-filter adapter and tubing here instead.